adamoshen/pinsqs/README.md

 [pins](https://github.com/rstudio/pins-r/) infrastructure.

 Motivated by this [feature
-request](https://github.com/rstudio/pins-r/issues/725) that does have any plans for implementation in the near future, as I felt its use (and reuse) could benefit my own workflows.
+request](https://github.com/rstudio/pins-r/issues/725) that does not have any plans for implementation in the near future, but I felt its bundling into a package could benefit my own workflows.

 ## Installation